-Index funds are gaining momentum among Indian investors.
-From a Rs 9,000 crore market in 2008, passive funds now hold Rs 1 lakh crore of investors money.
+Nifty Next 50 index funds and in general all Index funds are gaining momentum among Indian investors.
+From a Rs 9,000 crore market in 2008, passive funds now hold more than Rs 1 lakh crore of investor’s money.
 Due to their low cost and high returns, they are said to be the best choice for investors who do not know much about the stock markets.
 A common argument against Index funds is that they are suitable for mature stock markets such as that of the USA.
 However, as per the facts and figures, this statement does not hold good.

 The Nifty Next 50 is a collection of the next 50 most valued companies listed on the National Stock Exchange after the Nifty 50.
 Nifty Junior includes both large-cap and mid-cap companies.
-It was launched in 1997 and is maintained by the NSE.
+It was launched in December 1996 and is maintained by the NSE.
 The base value of Nifty Junior is 1000.
-The method of calculation of this index is free float market capitalization.
+The method of calculation of this index is free-float market capitalization.

 Nifty Next 50 Composition